-If your child is a free reader, which means they are working above the level of our reading scheme, we will be developing a new scheme over the next few months so that they have regular access to high quality texts - watch this space!
-In the meantime, please encourage them to use our wonderful library to choose a good read.
+If your child is a free reader, which means they are working beyond the level of our reading scheme, we have developed a new challenge so that they have regular access to high quality texts.

 Spelling in school

 At CCJ, we make sure that spelling is fun!
-Every week, children have the opportunity to practise their spellings in school three times a week.
+Every week, children have the opportunity to practise their spellings lists in school two times a week.
 Children complete a range of different activities to help them learn spellings rules and then use them correctly in their own writing.